James-Ansley/qchecker/README.md

 Match("If/Else Return Bool", "Looks like you are returning two [...]", TextRange(3,4->6,20))
 ```

-### Note:

-The `DuplicateExpression` substructure is now deprecated and will be removed or
-moved in future versions.
-This substructure is also not in the `SUBSTRUCTURES`
-constant.
-A temporary `ALL_SUBSTRUCTURES` constant has been added that includes
-it along with all other substructures.

 # Extras - Programmatic Flake8 and Pylint

 qchecker can be installed with support for programmatically running flake8 and